wallix/pylogsparser/README.rst

 * how to match the regular expression : from the beginning of the log line (match) or from anywhere in the targeted tag (search)
 * the tag value to parse (raw, body...)
+* the service taxonomy, if relevant, of the normalizer.
+See the end of this document for more details.

 Default tag types
 .................